otoyo/easy-notion-blog/README.md

 - :hammer_and_wrench: **Can fully customize** the site's appearance
 - :white_check_mark: Using **official Notion APIs**

+Please consider [astro-notion-blog](https://github.com/otoyo/astro-notion-blog) as it is being developed well.

 ## Screenshots

 ### :camera_flash: Blog side